SpikerNiKS/chatbot/README.md

 # AI Chatbot

-A web-based AI chatbot application built with FastAPI, featuring model selection and real-time chat functionality powered by OpenRouter API.
+A web-based AI chatbot application built with FastAPI, featuring model selection, real-time chat, and MongoDB-backed chat history persistence.

 ## Description

 This project is a simple AI chatbot that allows users to interact with various AI models through a web interface.
 It uses FastAPI for the backend, serves a static frontend, and integrates with OpenRouter to access multiple AI models.
-The application also includes ChromaDB for vector storage and embeddings for potential future features like document retrieval.
+Chat messages and AI responses are stored in MongoDB so previous conversations can be loaded from history.

 ## Features

 - **Model Selection**: Choose from multiple AI models including Owl Alpha, CoBuddy, and Nemotron 3 Nano Omni.
 - **Real-time Chat**: Send messages and receive responses instantly via the web interface.
+- **Persistent History**: Chat history is stored in MongoDB and loaded automatically on page load.
 - **Responsive UI**: Clean, modern interface with sidebar for model selection and chat area.
 - **API Integration**: Uses OpenRouter API for accessing AI models.
-- **Vector Database**: Includes ChromaDB setup for embeddings and document storage.

 ## Installation